What is PWAs as URL Handlers? #

 Security and permissions #

-The Chromium team has designed and implemented PWAs as URL Handlers using the core principles defined in Controlling Access to Powerful Web Platform Features, including user control, transparency, and ergonomics.
+The Chromium team designed and implemented PWAs as URL Handlers using the core principles defined in Controlling Access to Powerful Web Platform Features, including user control, transparency, and ergonomics.

 User control #